avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ## Security Considerations

 This ACP significantly reduces the cost of becoming an L1 validator.
-This can lead to a large increase in the number of Subnet Validators going forward.
+This can lead to a large increase in the number of L1 validators going forward.
 Each additional validator adds consistent RAM usage to the P-Chain.
 However, this should be appropriately metered by the continuous fee mechanism outlined above.

 With the additional sovereignty Subnets gain from the P-Chain, Subnet staking tokens are no longer locked on the P-Chain for Permissionless Subnets.
-This poses a new security consideration for Subnet Validators: Malicious Subnets can choose to remove validators at will and take any funds that the validator has on the Subnet.
-The P-Chain only provides the guarantee that Subnet Validators can retrieve the remaining $AVAX Balance for their Validator via a `DisableL1ValidatorTx`.
+This poses a new security consideration for L1 validators: Malicious chains can choose to remove validators at will and take any funds that the validator has on the Subnet.
+The P-Chain only provides the guarantee that L1 validators can retrieve the remaining $AVAX Balance for their validator via a `DisableL1ValidatorTx`.
 Any assets on the Subnet is entirely under the purview of the Subnet.
-The onus is now on Subnet Validators to vet the Subnet's security.
+The onus is now on L1 validators to vet the Subnet's security.

 With a long window of expiry (48 hours) for the Warp message in `RegisterL1ValidatorTx`, spam of validator registration could lead to high memory pressure on the P-Chain.
 A future ACP can reduce the window of expiry if 48 hours proves to be a problem.

 NodeIDs can be added to a Subnet's validator set involuntarily.
 However, it is important to note that any stake/rewards are _not_ at risk.
 For a node operator who was added to a validator set involuntarily, they would only need to generate a new NodeID via key rotation as there is no lock-up of any stake to create a NodeID.
 This is an explicit tradeoff for easier on-boarding of NodeIDs.
 This mirrors the Primary Network Validators guarantee of no stake/rewards at risk.

-The continuous fee mechanism outlined above does not apply to inactive Subnet Validators since they are not stored in memory.
-However, inactive Subnet Validators are persisted on disk which can lead to persistent P-Chain state growth.
+The continuous fee mechanism outlined above does not apply to inactive L1 validators since they are not stored in memory.
+However, inactive L1 validators are persisted on disk which can lead to persistent P-Chain state growth.
 The initial balance requirement (the greater of 5 $AVAX or two weeks of the current fee) should be a sufficient deterrent as it must be fully burned for the validator to become inactive.
 A future ACP can increase the initial balance to decrease the rate of P-Chain state growth or provide a state expiry path to reduce the amount of P-Chain state.

 ## Open Questions